Payment and settlement

 • Settlement accounts can be used to settle obligations that arise from participating in payments systems in central bank money.
 Reserves accounts can also be used as settlement accounts.

 To be eligible for a settlement account, a firm must hold a reserves account or be a financial market infrastructure or an e-money or payment institution authorised in the UK by the Financial Conduct Authority.
 They must also meet the criteria for settlement participation in the relevant payment systems.
-Given the transition to the new core ledger and settlement engine as part of the RTGS Renewal Programme, we expect the next available slots for settlement accounts will be in the first half of 2025.
+Given the transition to the new core ledger and settlement engine as part of the RTGS Renewal Programme, we expect the next available slots for settlement accounts will be in the second half of 2025.

 Organisations interested in applying for a settlement account should contact us: